 The Best of the Reds

 The best red wines coming from the region are Sangiovese and Montepulciano, the indigenous black grape varietal that reaches its optimum point in the area’s dry maritime climate and limestone-rich soils.
-The Montepulciano grape is not related to the Tuscan wine region of Montepulciano where Vino Nobile is made, rather is a separate noble varietal.
-Both Sangiovese and Montepulciano are used by the two most prolific appellations for red wine- Rosso Conero and Rosso Piceno- to make firm, tannic and easily recognizable wines.
+The Montepulciano grape is not related to the Tuscan wine region of Montepulciano, where Vino Nobile is made, instead it is a separate noble varietal.
+The two most prolific appellations use both Sangiovese and Montepulciano for red wine- Rosso Conero and Rosso Piceno- to make firm, tannic and easily recognizable wines.
 Moroder is an excellent producer of Rosso Conero.

 Star White, Verdiccho Grape